azat-co/fullstack-javascript/chapter8/chapter8.md

 So this piece of code goes into the request handler of the server, which is inside of the database connect call.
 Just like the Russian Matreshka dolls.
 Confusing?
 Just refer to the full source code at <http://bit.ly/2LdCK20>.

-Another, more elegant way is to use Node.js frameworks as Connect (<http://www.senchalabs.org/connect/static.html>), or Express (<http://expressjs.com>); because there is a special `static` middleware for JS and CSS assets.
+Another, more elegant way is to use Node.js frameworks such as Connect or Express; because there is a special `static` middleware for JS and CSS assets.
 But those frameworks deserve a book on their own.

-Now after you mastered basics of Node.js, MongoDB, Backbone.js, and Heroku, there's one bonus step to take.
+Now that you've mastered the basics of Node.js, MongoDB, Backbone.js, and Heroku, there's one bonus step to take: deployment to the cloud.
 Check out the cloud solution Amazon Web Services known as EC2 (Infrastructure as a Service category of cloud computing).

 Deployment to Amazon Web Services
 ============================================================================================================================================

 Cloud is eating the world of computing.
+You can say that cloud has taken the world of IT by storm.
 There are private and public clouds.
-AWS, probably the most popular choice among the public cloud offerings, falls under the IaaS category.
-The advantages of using an IaaS such as AWS over PaaS-like Heroku are as follows:
+AWS, probably the most popular choice among the public cloud options, offers Elastic Compute Cloud (EC2) in the infrastructure as a Service (IaaS) category of cloud solutions.
+The advantages of using an IaaS such as AWS EC2 over PaaS-like Heroku are as follows:

 -   It’s more configurable (any services, packages, or operation systems).
 -   It’s more controllable.
 There are no restrictions or limitations.
 -   It’s cheaper to maintain.
 PaaS can quickly cost a fortune for high-performance resources.

-In this tutorial, we'll be using 64-bit Amazon Linux AMI (<http://aws.amazon.com/amazon-linux-ami>) with CentOS (<http://aws.amazon.com/amazon-linux-ami>).
+In this tutorial, we'll be using the 64-bit Amazon Linux AMI (<http://aws.amazon.com/amazon-linux-ami>) with CentOS (<http://aws.amazon.com/amazon-linux-ami>).

 Assuming you have your EC2 instance up and running, SSH into it and install all system updates with `yum`: